-Table 2-1 Birklands and Bilhaugh SAC Site Characteristics
+Table 2-1 Birklands and Bilhaugh SAC Site Characteristics12

-Site Name Birklands and Bilhaugh Special Area of Conservation (SAC) Area 271.84 ha Location SK618679 (centroid) Nottinghamshire; Newark and Sherwood DC General site Treath.
-Cords.
-Madais and garrigus.
-1 Trygrama (170) cnaracter Dry grassland.
-Steppes (3%) Broad-leaved deciduous woodland (89%) Coniferous woodland (5%) Other land (including towns, villages, roads, waste places, mines, industrial sites) (2%) Annex I habitats on site Old acidophilous oak woods with Quercus robur on sandy plains European dry heaths Qualifying Features Old acidophilous oak woods with Quercus robur on sandy plains for which this is one of only four known outstanding localities in the United Kingdom and is the most northerly site selected for old acidophilous oak woods.
-The site is notable for its rich invertebrate fauna, particularly spiders, and for a diverse fungal assemblage, including Grifoa suphurea and Fistulina hepatica .
-Condition/Health (based on Natural England assessment of SSSI as of 1 st August 2013) • 96.87%% of site is in 'unfavourable recovering' condition.
-This condition is applied to areas of the SSSI/SAC which do not currently meet the criteria for favourable condition but are progressing towards that state and are expected to meet them in the future.
-The woodlands have been identified as benefiting from improved management, including, improving and maintaining the structure and function of the woodland system and a continuity of deadwood habitats.
+Site Name Birklands and Bilhaugh Special Area of Conservation (SAC) Area 271.84 ha Location SK618679 (centroid) Nottinghamshire; Newark and Sherwood DC 0 General site 1 Todan.
+Gords.
+Maquis and garrigue.
+1 Trygrana (170) character Dry grassland.
+Steppes (3%) Broad-leaved deciduous woodland (89%) Coniferous woodland (5%) • Other land (including towns, villages, roads, waste places, mines, industrial sites) (2%) Annex I habitats Old acidophilous oak woods with Quercus robur on sandy plains on site • European dry heaths 13 Qualifying Old acidophilous oak woods with Quercus robur on sandy plains for which this Features is one of only four known outstanding localities in the United Kingdom and is the most northerly site selected for old acidophilous oak woods.
+The site is notable for its rich invertebrate fauna, particularly spiders, and for a diverse Condition/Health fungal assemblage, including Grifoa suphurea and Fistulina hepatica . (based on Natural 96.87%% of site is in 'unfavourable recovering' condition.
+This condition is applied to appear of the CSCI/CAC which do not approach the price is England applied to areas of the SSSI/SAC which do not currently meet the criteria for favourable condition but are progressing towards that state and are assessment of expected to meet them in the future.
+The woodlands have been identified SSSI as of time of as benefiting from improved management, including, improving and HRA maintaining the structure and function of the woodland system and a assessment)14 continuity of dead-wood habitats.
 There are older trees and younger trees but none in middle age classes to replace the veteran/ancient trees as they die off.
 Targeting the composition and structure of trees present would make a big difference to the health of the identified features of interest (see above).
-Pollution and climate change are also contributing factors of poor health and likely to exacerbate stresses .
-These impacts may be more difficult to address directly, except through policy and indirectly through continued habitat management.
-SSSI Units (areas) included within the SAC boundary: 4, 5, 6, 7 10, & 12 (based on November 2013 assessment).
+Pollution and climate change are also contributing factors of poor health and likely to exacerbate stresses 15 .
+These impacts may be more difficult to address directly, except through policy and indirectly through continued habitat management. oonanada hazilat managomont.

-&lt;sup>12 These are based on the Natura 2000 Standard Data Form (Produced by JNCC.
+12 These are based on the Natura 2000 Standard Data Form (Produced by JNCC.
 Version 2.1, 23/05/02).

-&lt;sup>13 European dry heaths are not a qualifying feature of the SAC because they make up a very small proportion of the overall site.
-The status of heathland as an Annex 1 habitat places certain obligations on the local authority with regards to Section 74 of the Countryside & Rights of Way (CRoW) Act but compliance with the CRoW Act is not part of the HRA process.
+13 European dry heaths are not a qualifying feature of the SAC because they make up a very small proportion of the overall site.
+The status of heathland as an Annex 1 habitat places certain obligations on the local authority with regards to Section 74 of the Countryside & Rights of Way (CRoW) Act but compliance with the CRoW Act is not part of the HRA process..